theonaunheim/surgeo/docs/source/usage.rst

 As a Program
 ------------

-To use the GUI, type in "surgeo".
+To use the GUI, type in "surgeo_gui" into your shell or open the application in your Start Menu (Windows only).

 Simply supply the input and output file paths as required and then select the model type.
 Then select any column names in your .xlsx/.csv associated